 The Indiana Supportive Housing Institute is an important element of the Indiana Permanent Supportive Housing Initiative (IPSHI), which was launched by IHCDA and the Corporation for Supportive Housing (CSH) in 2008 to further the strategy to end long-term and recurring homelessness.
 The focus is on funding lasting solutions instead of stop-gap programs.
 Since the initiative began, seven classes of teams have graduated, resulting in over over 1,400 permanent supportive housing units added or under development in the state.
 This has helped to contribute to a significant (38%) reduction in chronic homelessness in Indiana.

 Indianapolis Integrated Supportive Housing Initiative

-IHCDA has released two Requests for Qualifications ("RFQ"s) for this Initiative (below).
-Responses to both RFQs are due by August 18, 2017 at 5:00 PM Eastern Time.
+IHCDA released two Requests for Qualifications ("RFQ"s) for this Initiative (below).
+Responses to the RFQs were due August 18, 2017.

 - Click here for the Request for Qualifications (RFQ) for the Community Based Development Organization